CocaCopa/Procedural_Foliage_Generator/Assets/ProceduralGenerator/README.txt

 ------------------------------------------------ Child foliage ------------------------------------------------
 1. Generation area:
-   - For each parent, a ring torus is generated around it.
+   - For each parent, a virtual ring torus is generated around it.
 The outer radius of the torus is defined by the 'spreadDistance' value, and the inner radius is defined by the 'distanceFromParent' value.
    - Raycasts will only be allowed to save their calculated positions if they fall inside that torus.

 2. Search for valid ground: